QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   m_macSapProvider->ReportBufferStatus(r);

-There is no mention of the actual ``m_txBuffer``, which is kept at the RLC layer, until a transmission opportunity is found at the MAC layer, for which there is an upcall to ``LteRlcUm::DoNotifyTxOpportunity()`` done by the MAC scheduler.
+There is no mention of the actual ``m_txBuffer``, which is kept at the RLC layer, until a transmission opportunity is found at the MAC layer, for which there is an upcall to ``NrRlcUm::DoNotifyTxOpportunity()`` done by the MAC scheduler.
 Indeed, the INFO log messages suggest that the buffer acquires two RLC SDUs before a transmission opportunity takes
 place:

 .. sourcecode:: text

-  +0.400000282s 0 LteRlcUm:DoTransmitPdcpPdu(): [INFO ] Received RLC SDU
+  +0.400000282s 0 NrRlcUm:DoTransmitPdcpPdu(): [INFO ] Received RLC SDU
-  +0.400000282s 0 LteRlcUm:DoTransmitPdcpPdu(): [INFO ] New packet enqueued to the RLC Tx Buffer
+  +0.400000282s 0 NrRlcUm:DoTransmitPdcpPdu(): [INFO ] New packet enqueued to the RLC Tx Buffer
-  +0.400002262s 0 LteRlcUm:DoTransmitPdcpPdu(): [INFO ] Received RLC SDU
+  +0.400002262s 0 NrRlcUm:DoTransmitPdcpPdu(): [INFO ] Received RLC SDU
-  +0.400002262s 0 LteRlcUm:DoTransmitPdcpPdu(): [INFO ] New packet enqueued to the RLC Tx Buffer
+  +0.400002262s 0 NrRlcUm:DoTransmitPdcpPdu(): [INFO ] New packet enqueued to the RLC Tx Buffer
-  +0.400062500s 0 LteRlcUm:DoNotifyTxOpportunity(): [INFO ] RLC layer is preparing data for the following Tx opportunity of 36 bytes for RNTI=2, LCID=4, CCID=0, HARQ ID=15, MIMO Layer=0
+  +0.400062500s 0 NrRlcUm:DoNotifyTxOpportunity(): [INFO ] RLC layer is preparing data for the following Tx opportunity of 36 bytes for RNTI=2, LCID=4, CCID=0, HARQ ID=15, MIMO Layer=0

-The ``LteRlcUm::DoNotifyTxOpportunity()`` prepares the data to transmit in the following way:
+The ``NrRlcUm::DoNotifyTxOpportunity()`` prepares the data to transmit in the following way:

 .. sourcecode:: cpp